rabbitmq/rabbitmq-website/site/oauth2-examples-keycloak.md

 ## Access AMQP protocol with PerfTest

-To test OAuth2 authentication with AMQP protocol we are going to use RabbitMQ PerfTest tool which uses RabbitMQ Java Client.
+To test OAuth2 authentication with AMQP protocol you are going to use RabbitMQ PerfTest tool which uses RabbitMQ Java Client.
-First we obtain the token and pass it as a parameter to the make target `start-perftest-producer-with-token`.
+First you obtain the token and pass it as a parameter to the make target `start-perftest-producer-with-token`.

 <pre class="lang-bash">
 make start-perftest-producer-with-token PRODUCER=producer TOKEN=$(bin/keycloak/token producer kbOFBXI9tANgKUq8vXHLhT6YhbivgXxn)
 </pre>

 **NOTE**: Initializing an application with a token has one drawback: the application cannot use the connection beyond the lifespan of the token.
-See the next section where we demonstrate how to refresh the token.
+See the next section where you demonstrate how to refresh the token.

 ## Access AMQP protocol with Pika

-This section is about testing Oauth2 authentication with AMQP protocol and with Pika library.
-And more specifically, we are demonstrating how to refresh a token on a live AMQP connections.
+In the following information, Oauth2 authentication is tested with the AMQP protocol and the Pika library.
+These tests specifically demonstrate how to refresh a token on a live AMQP connection.

 You can see the Python sample application [here](../pika_keycloak).